aslakjohansen/brick-block/doc/introduction.md

 ### Interface Matching

 This form of grouping gives us strict nesting, meaning that the all paths between something inside the group and something outside the group goes through a port of that group.
 This complicates things when it comes to interface matching.

-If interface matching is a wrapper around group matching then we find ourselves facing something very close to the classical inherited type equivalence problem.
+* If interface matching is a wrapper around group matching then we find ourselves facing something very close to the classical inherited type equivalence problem.
 There are solutions to this, but how would a concrete solution look? and how would it affect the complexity of queries?
-One alternative is that a group can *provide* an interface.
+* One alternative is that a group can *provide* an interface.
+This has the benefit of introducing the notion of an interface.